rackerlabs/docs-developer-blog/_posts/2018-09-07-upgrading-oracle-business-intelligence-discoverer-part-2.md

      -EUL_LANGUAGE US \
      -APPS_GRANT_DETAILS <FNDNAM>/<FNDNAM password>

-### Apply AD patch containing adupdeul.sh and adrfseul.sh
+### Apply patch containing adupdeul.sh and adrfseul.sh

-Apply one of the following patches using the `adpatch` option:
+Apply one of the following patches by using the `adpatch` option:

 - For version 12.1, use Patch 9394002
 - For version 12.0, use Patch 9384228

-### Set applications profile options for Discoverer using AutoConfig
+### Set applications profile options for Discoverer by using autoconfig

 To set the applications profile options for Discoverer, update the variable `s_disco_url` in `CONTEXT_FILE` and run `autoconfig`.